Driver jailed for killing teacher in Aberdeenshire trailer crash

 He was also banned from the road for five years.

-After the verdict at the High Court in Aberdeen last month, Mrs Lumsden's husband said he could tell the couple's two young daughters - now aged seven and nine - that justice had been done.
+After the verdict at the High Court in Aberdeen last month, Mr Lumsden said he could tell the couple's two young daughters - now aged seven and nine - that justice had been done.

 The trailer detached from Lamb's Mitsubishi before hitting a Volkswagen Polo driven by Mrs Lumsden.